bronnie313/To-do-list/README.md

 # 📖 To-Do List<a name="about-project"></a>

-**To-Do List** is a student's a project that displays "A To-Do List project" and tests microverse students their understanding of the ES6 modules syntax and wepack and served dev server
+**To-Do List** is a project that displays "A To-Do List project" where one can use it to store daily task in the local storage with key functionalities of add, delete and edit the tasks that are being added.
+This To-Do List also allow one to select all or select some of the finished tasks or tasks that are completed and are cleared

 ## 🛠 Built With <a name="built-with"></a>